Preserving Your Assets During A West Virginia Divorce

-At Lyne Ranson Law Offices, PLLC, our attorneys give you the opportunity to protect what is important to you.
-Our Charleston high-asset divorce attorneys are dedicated to resolving family legal matters for clients throughout West Virginia.
+At Lyne Ranson Law Offices, PLLC, our high-asset divorce lawyers will protect what is important to you.
+Our founding attorney, Lyne Ranson, has more than 41 years of experience practicing marital law.
+She and our team are dedicated to resolving complex high-asset divorce matters for clients throughout West Virginia.

-Our attorneys will ensure that your rights are protected in high-asset divorce cases involving:
+Our West Virginia divorce attorneys will ensure that your rights are protected in a West Virginia high-asset divorce case involving:

-- Dividing a business: Whether you are seeking to divide assets, turn over ownership or dissolve a family business, our attorneys are highly experienced in handling cases involving the division of businesses.
+- The division of a business: Whether you divide a business, turn over ownership or dissolve a family business, our divorce lawyers are highly experienced in the division of business assets.

-- Alimony: Spousal support can be one of the most contested areas for higher income couples to reach agreement on.
-We will analyze the factors considered by a Court in awarding or denying alimony, including, the standard of living during the marriage, the length of the marriage, the need of the spouse requesting support and the ability of the other spouse to pay.
-The Court may also consider the fault of either spouse.
+- Alimony: Our team will analyze the factors considered by a court in awarding or denying spousal support, including the standard of living during your marriage, the length of your marriage, the need of the spouse requesting support and the ability of the other spouse to pay.

-- Hidden assets: Our attorneys are experienced in working with experts in property division, including forensic accountants, to recover hidden or improperly withdrawn funds.
+- Hidden assets: Our property division attorneys work with experts, including forensic accountants, to recover hidden or improperly withdrawn funds.

-- Marital asset recovery: If you have concerns that your spouse has absconded or taken a portion of your assets, including retirement accounts, pensions, 401(k) and stocks, we are experienced in asset recovery and can assist you in the collection of what you are owed.
+- Marital asset recovery: If you have concerns that your spouse absconded or squandered a portion of your assets, including retirement accounts, pensions, 401(k)s and stocks, our lawyers are experienced in asset recovery and can assist you in the collection of what your spouse owes you.

-If you have a large marital estate, it may be helpful to consider alternatives to litigation.
-Mediation or collaborative law approaches are potentially used to resolve divorce cases and may be able to save your family the additional time as compared to traditional litigation.
-Lyne Ranson is a certified family law mediator and has experience in representing clients in mediation and collaborative law divorces.
-Our attorneys can confidently advise you and assist you through the process of divorce, in addition to proposing alternative means for dispute resolution that will protect the best interests of your family.
+If you have a large marital estate, then you may want to consider alternatives to litigation.
+Mediation or collaborative law can resolve divorce cases as well.
+They may save time compared to traditional litigation.
+Attorney Ranson is a certified family law mediator and has experience in representing clients in mediation and collaborative law divorces.
+Our divorce mediation lawyers can confidently advise you and assist you through the process of divorce in addition to proposing alternative means for dispute resolution that will protect the best interests of your family.